LBGC-CFB/SpliceLauncher/README.md

 ### Configure SpliceLauncher with INSTALL mode <a id="9"></a>

 SpliceLauncher is provide with a config.cfg file.
-This last contains the path for software and files used by SpliceLauncher.
+This last contains the path for softwares and files used by SpliceLauncher.
 The mode INSTALL of SpliceLauncher  updates this config.cfg file.
-If you define the path to GFF (v3) file and path to the FASTA genome, the INSTALL mode will extract all necessary information from this GFF and indexing the STAR genome.
-This information are storage in a BED file that contains the exon coordinates, in a sjdb file that contains the intron coordinates and a text file that contains the details of transcript structures.
-You need to define where these files will saving by the `-O, --output` argument
+The INSTALL mode uses the GFF (v3) file and the FASTA genome to extract all necessary information and to generate the STAR genome indexes.
+These information are storage in a BED file that contains the exon coordinates, in a sjdb file that contains the intron coordinates and a text file that contains the details of transcript structures.
+You need to define where these files will be saved by the `-O, --output` argument

 Use INSTALL mode of SpliceLauncher: